61130061/salehere-exam-fronted/README.md

 > This website will only works with specific backend server from another repository that I made.
 (If you following structure below, you should be fine)

 1. Clone and run backend server from [this](https://github.com/61130061/salehere-exam-backend.git) repository with shell command below.

-> backend have to run on PORT 4000 only and don't need docker to run it

 ```sh
 npm install